ICF│PROreha - Predicting the rehabilitation outcome after trauma based on the ICF

 ICF│PROreha was carried out as a collaborative effort with the Department for Workman’s Compensation Rehabilitation (leading physician: Dr. med.
 Stefan Simmel) of the BG Hospital Murnau.
 The Chair of Public Health and Health Services Research (IBE) was responsible for the coordination of the entire project (Dr. Michaela Coenen).

 - BG Hospital Bergmannstrost Halle

 - BG Hospital Duisburg

 - Federseeklinik Bad Buchau

 April 2017 – October 2021

-The project is funded by the German Statutory Accident Insurance (Deutsche Gesetzliche Unfallversicherung, DGUV)
+The project was funded by the German Statutory Accident Insurance (Deutsche Gesetzliche Unfallversicherung, DGUV)

 Dr. Michaela Coenen, MPH postgrad.

-Head of the Research Unit for Biopsychosocial Health
+Head of the Research Unit for Health Promotion and Prevention

 Project office icf│PROreha